mohit6b/ToDo-P2P-Pear-App/README.md

 # ToDo-P2P-Pear-App

-A ToDo Application with Blind pairing, HyperSwarm, Autobase and Hyperbee written in JavaScript over Holepunch with `pear` runtime
+A ToDo Application with Blind-Pairing, HyperSwarm, Autobase and Hyperbee written in JavaScript over Holepunch with `pear` runtime.

+## Run Application
 1. Install required packages
 ```bash
 sudo npm install
 ```

 2. Run application in developer environment
 ```bash
 pear run --dev .
 ```

 #### Note: A directory or link needs to be specified with pear run, here `.` denotes the current Project directory.

 ## Demo Video